 Gender.
 The survey revealed that sleep apnea happened to men more than women.
 Women with menopause have more sleep apnea than younger women due to changes in the hormone leading to neck muscle relaxes.

 Genetics.
-The study reported a higher risk of sleep apneas in the family with a history of Sleep Apnea.
+The study reported a higher risk of sleep apnea in the family with a history of Sleep Apnea.

 Aging.
 The survey revealed that sleep apneas are found more in individuals from 40-year age and up.